Egypt–Saudi Arabia relations

 Historically, relations between the Arab Republic of Egypt and the Kingdom of Saudi Arabia could be considered as extending several centuries back to the relations between earlier regimes in Egypt – the highly autonomous Egypt Eyalet in the Ottoman Empire and the Kingdom of Egypt – and the earlier manifestations of Saudi/Wahhabi power in the Arabian Peninsula (Emirate of Diriyah).
 Saudi Arabia and Egypt are both highly influential countries in the Arab world.
 Egypt is the most populous Arab country, and Saudi Arabia is a member of the G20.
 According to a 2013 Pew global opinion poll, 78% of Egyptians express a favourable view of Saudi Arabia, and 19% express an unfavourable view.

 19th century

 Muhammad Ali

 Between 1811 and 1818 Ibrahim Pasha, son of Muhammad Ali of Egypt, governor of Egypt, led a campaign against the Emirate of Diriyah – as the First Saudi State was known – on behalf of the Ottoman Empire.
-Ibrahim conquered Hejaz and Nejd and brought that first Saudi state to an end.
+Egyptian Armed Forces led by Ibrahim conquered Hejaz and Nejd and brought that first Saudi state to an end.